Manjotkaur226/music-genre-classification-cnn/README.md

 pip install -r requirements.txt

-4 Place your dataset folder as described in the instructions (or download it from [dataset source link]).
+4 Place your dataset folder as described in the instructions (or download it from https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification  ).

 5 Run the training scripts or load pre-trained models:

 python train_cnn.py
 python train_traditional_models.py

 6 Run the Streamlit app for interactive prediction:

 streamlit run streamlit_app.py